mrke/mrke.github.io/index.md

 <h2> Background and History </h2>

 NicheMapR started as a project on why desert iguanas change colour.
-Learn more here.
+Learn more <a href="://mrke.github.io/background/"> here</a>

 <h2> Applications </h2>

-To find examples from the literature that have applied NicheMapR, click here.
+To find examples from the literature that have applied NicheMapR, click <a href="://mrke.github.io/examples/"> here</a>.

 <h2> Tests </h2>

-The algorithms underlying NicheMapR have been subjected to a range of tests as described in the papers here.
+The algorithms underlying NicheMapR have been subjected to a range of tests as described in the papers <a href="://mrke.github.io/tests/"> here</a>.

 Snow model test: ![gras](/assets/images/snodastest.gif)